difaananda40/tinystudioo.com/README.md

-# Difa Ananda's Personal Website
+# Tinystudioo Company Website

-This is the source code for my personal website, [difaananda.works](https://difaananda.works).
+This is the source code for my personal website, [tinystudioo.com](https://tinystudioo.com).

 ## Tech Stack